LanguageLatte/public/SimpleChaos/README.md

 * [principlesofchaos.org](https://principlesofchaos.org/)
 * [Awesome Chaos](https://github.com/dastergon/awesome-chaos-engineering) - A Github project that links to dozens of books, articles, and tools for chaos testing.
 ## What is SimpleChaos
 Simple Chaos is a code based chaos testing library.
-Specifically, it is meant to be used when you do **not** have control over your infrastructure or your runtime enviornment.
-Traditional chaos tools require that you can destroy or modify infrastructure and/or your runtime enviornment.
+Traditional chaos tools require that you can destroy or modify your infrastructure or your runtime enviornment.
+SimpleChaos takes a code based approach to adding chaos to your applications.

 ### ChaosAttacks
 There are many different types of attacks that can be carried out.
 * randomAttack - randomly picks a below attack.